philipwalton/html-inspector/README.md

 ### An Example Rule

-Imagine your team previously used a custom data attribute `data-foo-*`, but now the convention is to use `data-bar-*` instead.
+Imagine your team previously used the custom data attributes `data-foo-*` and `data-bar-*`, but now the convention is to use something else.
 Here's a rule that would warn users when they're using the old convention:

 ```js
 HTMLInspector.rules.add(